 SECTION XVI - ANNUAL DUES

-Annual dues shall be determined by Council for Active Fellows, payable within three (3) months after January 1st.
+Annual dues shall be determined by Council, payable within three (3) months after January 1st.
 Fellows elected after June shall not be subject to the annual dues for that year.
-Those who go on active duty with the government may have their dues remitted temporarily by action of Council.
-Assessments will also be made for expenses associated with conjoint meetings with other surgical societies.
-Under appropriate circumstances and with a two-thirds vote of approval by Council, additional and unscheduled assessments may be made.
-The total of these assessments, excluding the annual dues, may not exceed two hundred dollars ($200.00) in any

-twelve-month period without the approval of the members present and voting at a business meeting.
-Assessments shall only apply to Active members.
 Voluntary contributions may be solicited for specific programs on occasion.
+The academy’s fee schedule will be managed by the council and adjusted over time as appropriate.

 Nonresident Fellows: Their dues shall be no more than half of the annual dues for Active Fellows.

-Retired Fellows: Their dues will be reduced to no more than half of the annual dues for Active Fellows and they are not subject to assessments.
+Retired Fellows: Their dues will be reduced to no more than half of the annual dues for Active Fellows.

 Any Fellow who requests relief from payment of dues and assessments may, at the discretion of the Council, be relieved of such dues and assessments, without loss of Fellowship or other rights.